CliMA/ClimaAnalysis.jl/docs/src/howdoi.md

 ## How do I make a line plot with variable on the y axis instead of the x one?

-By default, the plotting functions in `CairoMakieExt` place the variable on the x axis.
+By default, the plotting functions in `MakieExt` place the variable on the x axis.
 If you want it on the y axis instead (e.g., you are plotting the vertical profile of a column), you can pass the `dim_on_y = true` argument to the axis.